eliranMeg/linux/02-Linux shell/README.md

 Before computers had an gui The only way to communicate with the computer
 was through the sheel - When you would turn on the computer the firts thing you show is the shell
 nowadays the situation is different
-when we turn on the computer it satrt in desktop mode and we can always use the shell whenever we want.
+when we turn on the computer it satrt in desktop mode and we can always use the shell whenever we want compared to Gui is less intuitive but it more powerful.

 The shell processes commands and outputs the results on the screen.

 ## some of features in shell

 * Create executable script files
 * Run programs
 * Access to the file system
 * Manage the computer
 * Navigate between different locations within the system

-The sheel compared to Gui is less intuitive but it more powerful.

 ## There are many different kinds os sheels

 * Bourne shell (sh)
 * C shell (csh)
 * TC shell (tcsh)